-One can sympathize with the phenomenon.
+It is vital we understand that.
+For throughout history there has been a tendency within the church to politicise the Christian message.
+One can sympathise with the phenomenon.
 We are, rightly, passionate in our concern for justice and freedom.
 When we feel that way it is all too easy to identify the kingdom of God with the progressive and the radical political ethos of our day.
 But it simply will not do!
 For Jesus was not a political messiah.
 There were plenty of zealot revolutionaries around in Galilee in those days.
 He had every opportunity to be one had he wanted to be, but he did not.
-He categorically refused to endorse the politicized aspirations of this Galilean mob, in the same way that he earlier refused to accept Satan's offer of power as the route to his kingdom.
+He categorically refused to endorse the politicised aspirations of this Galilean mob, in the same way that he earlier refused to accept Satan's offer of power as the route to his kingdom.
 It is true that he spoke of a kingdom.
 But he would not let them make him king, for the very simple reason that the kingdom of God about which he spoke and the kingdom of God they had in mind were completely different.

-Indeed, if you read John's gospel carefully, one of the

-things that you will discover is that John, unlike the synoptic evangelists, goes out of his way to avoid the phrase 'kingdom of God' altogether.
-He probably did so in order to evade exactly the kind of politicized misunderstanding of that phrase in which these Galileans would have so happily indulged.
+Indeed, if you read John's gospel carefully, one of the things that you will discover is that John, unlike the synoptic evangelists, goes out of his way to avoid the phrase 'kingdom of God' altogether.
+He probably did so in order to evade exactly the kind of politicised misunderstanding of that phrase in which these Galileans would have so happily indulged.
 John chooses to speak not of the 'kingdom of God' but of 'eternal life'.
-As far as John is concerned, those two ideas are synonymous.
+As far as he is concerned, those two ideas are synonymous.
 For Jesus' message is a spiritual one, a message not about food for the body, but about food for the soul.

-It is precisely because of the spirituality of Jesus' message that, in the end, the Galilean peasantry abandoned him.
+At the end of this chapter we discover that it was precisely because of the spirituality of Jesus' message that, in the end, the Galilean peasantry abandoned him.
 The same thing happens today.
-If we could stand up and offer Christ with integrity as the One who can tell us how to implement our utopian dreams of distributive justice and international disarmament about which we mouth such rhetoric at party political conferences, then thousands would flock to Jesus.
+If we could stand up and offer Christ as the One who can tell us how to implement our utopian dreams of distributive justice and international disarmament, then thousands would flock to Jesus.
 It is because he tells us to be less concerned about our physical bodies and more concerned about our eternal souls that he is treated with contempt by those who are looking for political answers to Man's problems.